Seeing Through Green: Text-Based Classification and the Firm's Returns from Green Patents: Robustness and sensitivity checks

 \section{Robustness and sensitivity checks}

-In this section we present robustness and sensitivity controls on previous results using our measures.
+In this section we present robustness and sensitivity controls on previous results on the impact of green patenting activity on firm-level outcomes.
 The inclusion of the measure following \cite{arts2021natural} reveals that the positive effects of green patenting are highly contingent on the novelty they introduce in their technology classes.
-Our NLP approach, used together with the NLP approach for novelty (\ref{tab: true_green_nov_brown}), suggests that green patenting delivers stronger economic returns when it is genuinely transformative.
+Our NLP approach, used together with the NLP approach for novelty (\ref{tab: true_green_nov_brown}), suggests that green patenting do not generally delivers stronger economic returns when it is genuinely transformative.
+In fact, even if sales and market shares follow a \textit{high novelty true green} grant with an increase of 108\% ($e^{1.073-1}$) and 38\% ($e^{0.036-1}$) respectively, the effect on profitability proxied by EBIT is larger negative.
+However, this result can be interpreted in light of a reasonable timeline for the innovation process, where intensive investments in R\&D — particularly for highly innovative patented technologies — take time to generate returns and/or to absorb the impact of development costs on the balance sheet.

-As a first robustness check, we estimate the ATETs separately for small and large firms (Tables \ref{tab: small_psm} and \ref{tab: large_psm}).
-Firms are classified based on the median number of employees\footnote{Measured as the average number of employees over the 2010–2022 sample period} in our sample, which is 3.6.
-For larger firms, the results are largely consistent with the baseline estimates.
-In contrast, for smaller firms, no statistically significant effects are observed across most outcomes, with the exception of a 14\% positive effect on EBIT.
-This result may suggest that while smaller firms do not immediately experience growth in scale (e.g., sales or market share), they may achieve gains in operating efficiency or cost reductions from engaging in green patenting activities.
-In contrast, larger firms may already benefit from economies of scale and more established innovation pipelines, making the marginal benefit of green patenting less pronounced in profitability terms.
+As a first robustness check, we estimate the ATETs separately for small and large firms (Tables \ref{tab: large_psm} and \ref{tab: small_psm}).
+Firms are classified based on the median number of employees\footnote{Measured as the average number of employees over the 2010–2022 sample period} in our sample, which is 214.
+For larger firms, the results are largely consistent with the baseline estimates, except for a negative effect on capital intensity.
+In contrast, for smaller firms, no statistically significant effects are observed across most outcomes. \\